Vulcan salute: Background

 NASA astronaut Terry W. Virts performs the Vulcan salutation aboard the International Space Station on February 27, 2015, shortly after hearing of Nimoy's death.
 Nimoy's hometown of Boston is seen directly below.

 United States President Barack Obama referenced the Vulcan salutation in his statement on Nimoy's death, calling it "the universal sign for 'Live long and prosper'".
 The following day, NASA astronaut Terry W. Virts posted a photo on his Twitter feed from the International Space Station showing the salutation (with the Earth in the background) as the ISS passed over Boston, Massachusetts, where Nimoy grew up.

+On 10 September 2026 - designated as Star Trek Day 2026 - in celebration of 60 years of the Star Trek franchise, 934 fans visiting the immersive Warp Trail exhibition at the Science Museum in London created a new Guinness World Records title: the most people performing a Vulcan salute simultaneously.

 "Live long and prosper"

 The accompanying spoken blessing, "live long and prosper", was also first used in "Amok Time" alongside the salute.
 The phrase was scripted by Theodore Sturgeon.
-A Vulcan translation "dif-tor heh smusma" was introduced in the 1979 film Star Trek: The Motion Picture.
 The less-well-known reply is "peace and long life", though it is sometimes said first, with "live long and prosper" as the reply.
 The phrase has been seen abbreviated "LLAP".